-Conditions may be imposed to ensure that the car parking is:
+Conditions may be imposed to ensure that the provided and or required car parking is:

 - (a) sited within easy walking distance of the development. - (b) clearly associated with the development through signage or other means. - (c) legally bonded to the development. - (d) surrounded by appropriate land use activities with which the car parking is compatible. - (e) designed so access is suitable to provide for the safety and efficiency of traffic and pedestrians.